freezmeinster/onmemory_pg/readme.md

 By default this script will create memory filesystem with size 512 MB.
 You can alter this size with DATA_SIZE environment, example `DATA_SIZE=2g ./omg mount`, this command will create memory filesystem with size 2 GB.

+## Prerequisite ##
+For this script can run, you need `sudo` and `postgresql` package installed on your system.
+For FreeBSD system please run this script as ordinary user not `root` user.